anytizer/sargam-blog.lmms/README.md

 * S..
 R..
 G..
 M'..
 P..
 D..
 N..
 * r.. g..
 M.. d.. n..

+Notations from C6 octave would be:
+* S** R** G** M'** P** D** N**
+* r** g** M** d** n**

 Number of dots or stars would decrease or increase the octave representation.
 For example, C.. and C**.
 You can range from C-1 to G9 notes.

 ### Continuation

-When the note extends to another timelength, it will be represented with a hyphen in that time bar. eg. `S - - -`.
+When the note extends to another time length, it will be represented with a hyphen in that time. eg. `S - - - | S - S -`.

-There are many unicode characters that look like a hyphen.
-I tried to pickup some.
+There are many other unicode characters that look like a hyphen.
+I tried include some of them.

 ### Time Sharing

-When a note shares a beat time with another note, sperate them with a comma. eg. `S,R`.
+When a beat shares a note's time with another note, sperate them with a comma. eg. `S,R`.
 One comma means two notes together.
-And two or more commas in a beat time is a glitch.
+And two or more commas in a beat time is produces a glitch in the software.

 The below notation is written as: `S - R,G P`.

 ![image](https://user-images.githubusercontent.com/5563341/212412538-9b44a60a-da7b-4d8b-ab24-eed6b516f21e.png)